bitflower/angular-absolute-me/README.md

 Pros:
 -----
 - no scope polution
-- no performance eater (no dom adjustsment during resize event fire)
+- no performance eater (no dom adjustment during resize event fire)
+- no need to width-inherit down to the element